Cell service at Rainier: Do you want to hear me now?

 Mount Rainier National Park is considering proposals by two carriers to provide cellular service in the park, setting off debates about whether people enjoying the park and surrounding wilderness areas should have access to calls, Facebook, Instagram and other technology while communing with nature.

 Some say cell service would improve safety and provide a convenience for visitors.
-Others don't want it, saying the proliferation of phones will distract from the natural beauty of the surroundings.
+Others don’t want it, saying the proliferation of phones would distract from the natural beauty of the surroundings.

 “The inner part of me just says peace and quiet and the beauty is all we need,” Spears said.
 “But cellphone use kind of drives us now, so it’s kind of what everybody is on all the time, including myself, so as much as I’d like to say peace and quiet there’s also part of me that wants reception.”